New York Academy of Sciences

 The New York Academy of Sciences office (lobby) on the 8th floor at 115 Broadway in lower Manhattan.

-The New York Academy of Sciences (NYAS), originally founded as the Lyceum of Natural History in January 1817, is a nonprofit professional society based in New York City, with more than 20,000 members from 100 countries.
+The New York Academy of Sciences (NYAS), founded as the Lyceum of Natural History in January 1817, is a nonprofit professional society based in New York City, with more than 20,000 members from 100 countries.
 It is the fourth-oldest scientific society in the United States.

 The academy hosts programs and publishes scientific content across various disciplines, including life sciences, physical sciences, and social sciences.
-Additionally, the academy addresses critical cross-disciplinary topics such as nutrition, artificial intelligence, space exploration, and sustainability.
-Through these initiatives, the NYAS facilitates the exchange of scientific information among its members, the broader scientific community, the media, and the public.
+It addresses cross-disciplinary topics such as nutrition, artificial intelligence, space exploration, and sustainability.
+These activities support the exchange of scientific information among members and the broader community.

-The academy provides resources and support to researchers, from emerging scientists to seasoned professionals.
+The academy provides resources and support to researchers.
 In 2020, Nicholas Dirks was appointed as the president and CEO of the academy.
-Peter Salovey, Former President of Yale University, currently serves as the chair of the board of governors, guiding the academy's mission and strategic direction.
+Peter Salovey, former President of Yale University, currently serves as the chair of the board of governors.